leafo/lapis/docs/lua_getting_started.md

 })
 ```

-You can get the current configuration by calling `get`.
-It returns a plain Lua
+You can get the configuration for the current environment by calling `get`.
+It
-table:
+returns a plain Lua table:

 ```lua
 -- app.lua